Helping practices to be their best.

 We maintain physical security over our paper, visual, audio and electronic data stores, such as locks and security systems onsite and offsite.
 We also maintain computer and network security; for example, we use firewalls (security measures for the Internet) and other security systems such as user identifiers and passwords to control access to our computer systems.

-Confidentiality agreements form part of the employment contracts for our staff members and contractors.
+Confidentiality obligations are included in our employment contracts for our staff members and agreements with our contractors.

 We take reasonable steps to: